 DocumentLayout

-that after all of these refactors, everything still works.
+make sure that after all of these refactors, everything still works.

 The layout tree isn’t accessible to web developers, so it hasn’t been standardized, and its structure differs between browsers.
 Even the names don’t match!
 Chrome calls it a layout tree, Safari a render tree, and Firefox a frame tree.

 So far, we’ve focused on text layout—and text is laid out horizontally in lines.In European languages, at least!
-But web pages are really constructed out of larger blocks, like headings, paragraphs, and menus, that are stacked vertically one after another.
+But web pages are really constructed out of larger blocks, like headings, paragraphs, and menus, that stack vertically one after another.
 We need to add support for this kind of layout to our browser, and the way we’re going to do that involves expanding on the layout tree we’ve already built.

 The core idea is that we’ll have a whole tree of